Rules for Spider Solitaire

 Strategy and Tips

-- Reveal hidden cards: Prioritize turning over face-down cards
+- Reveal hidden cards: Turning over face-down cards early gives you more options

-- Think ahead: Consider the consequences before dealing new cards
+- Think ahead: Consider what dealing new cards will do to your current layout before you click

 Variants